Jump to:

 ~130km

 The M103 heavy tank was intended to take on the Soviet IS-3 and T-10 series of heavy tanks, and used an elliptical hull and turret developed by Joseph Williams of the Ordnance Tank and Automotive Command.
-The first production M103s were not considered fit for service and were placed in storage until their faults could be rectified.
-Not until 98 modifications were applied to the vehicles, including fixes to ammunition, turret controls, and sighting and gun controls, were the tanks finally accepted and standardized in April 1956.
+Three hundred T43E1s were produced beginning in December 1952, 80 for the Army and 220 for the Marine Corps, but these were not considered fit for service and were placed in storage until their faults could be rectified.
+Only after 98 modifications were applied to the vehicles, including fixes to ammunition, turret controls, and sighting and gun controls, did the Army finally accept and standardize 74 of the tanks in April 1956.
 The first 60 vehicles featured a small driver's hatch, while later tanks came equipped with a larger hatch.
 Not all of the small hatches were able to be fitted with the mount for the M24 infrared periscope.
 The commander and gunner sat in the bustle of the very large turret, and two loaders were required to feed the separate projectile and propellant to the potent 120mm gun.
 The commander's .50cal machine gun could be fired from under armor, but the commander had to expose himself to reload the weapon.
 The tank was 120.8125" (306.8638cm) tall to the top of the machine gun mount, and 115.25" (292.74cm) tall without the machine gun mount.
 One coaxial machine gun was placed on each side of the 120mm gun.

 Top